-Subject to satisfactory completion of due diligence, the Company is planning to conduct drilling and other exploration activities at Zlogosh to test a conceptual exploration target of a similar or greater order than that seen at the Tlamino Project (see the Company's news release dated January 30, 2020).
+Subject to satisfactory completion of due diligence and completion of permitting, the Company is planning to conduct drilling and other exploration activities at Zlogosh to test a conceptual exploration target of a similar or greater order than that seen at the Tlamino Project (see the Company's news release dated January 30, 2020).
 Extensive historical datasets of stream sediment, soil and rock samples are available for Zlogosh, and the Company intends to apply its understanding gained at Tlamino to these similar and highly prospective targets.
 The Company remains committed to the advancement of the Tlamino Project in parallel with activities at Zlogosh.

 Under the terms of the Letter Agreement, the Company has the right to complete certain due diligence activities regarding Zlogosh which, if satisfactory, give the Company the right to enter into an option agreement with Gecon EOOD.
-The Letter Agreement provides that said option agreement will allow the Company to earn an initial 51% interest in Gecon EOOD by financing approximately $\epsilon$ 330,000 in permitting and permitting-related expenditures, followed by a second option to earn a further 44% interest in Gecon EOOD by incurring approximately $\epsilon$ 650,000 in exploration expenditures.
-The remaining 5% interest in Gecon EOOD may be purchased by the Company for $\epsilon$ 200,000 in cash on the third anniversary of the Zlogosh Exploration License once awarded or, at the election of the residual shareholder, for $\epsilon$ 200,000 in shares of the Company subsequent to the attainment of exploration expenditures to the value of $\epsilon$ 1,000,000.
+Certain site and administrative aspects of the aforementioned due diligence activities are on hold due to restrictions brought about by the COVID-19 pandemic and are duly provided for under the terms of the Letter Agreement.
+The Letter Agreement provides that said option agreement will allow the Company to earn an initial 51% interest in Gecon EOOD by financing approximately €330,000 in permitting and permitting-related expenditures, followed by a second option to earn a further 44% interest in Gecon EOOD by incurring approximately €650,000 in exploration expenditures.
+The remaining 5% interest in Gecon EOOD may be purchased by the Company for €200,000 in cash on the third anniversary of the Zlogosh Exploration License once awarded or, at the election of the residual shareholder, for €200,000 in shares of the Company subsequent to the attainment of exploration expenditures to the value of €1,000,000.
 Gecon EOOD is a private company incorporated under the laws of the Republic of Bulgaria.